 - Baking powder and soda for leavening.

-- Unsalted butter: If all you have is salted butter, don't add any additional salt to the recipe.
+- Unsalted butter: If using salted butter, simply omit the added salt in the recipe.

 - Granulated sugar: I have not tried this recipe with any other sweetener or sugar substitute.